Wig: 19th and 20th centuries

 Due to the association with ruling classes in European monarchies, the wearing of wigs as a symbol of social status was largely abandoned in the newly created republics, the United States and France, by the start of the 19th century, though formal court dress of European monarchies still required a powdered wig or long powdered hair tied in a queue until the accession of Napoleon Bonaparte (1769–1821) to the throne as emperor in 1804.

 In the United States, only four presidents, from John Adams (1735–1826) to James Monroe (1758–1831), wore curly powdered wigs tied in a queue according to the old-fashioned style of the 18th century while in office, though Thomas Jefferson (1743–1826) wore a powdered wig only rarely and stopped wearing a wig entirely shortly after becoming president in 1801.
 John Quincy Adams (1767–1848) also wore a powdered wig in his youth, but he abandoned this fashion while serving as the U.S. Minister to Russia (1809–1814), long before his accession to the presidency in 1825, and William Henry Harrison (1773–1841) wore a powdered wig during his early military service in the U.S. Army in the 1790s.
 Unlike them, the first president, George Washington (1732–1799), did not wear a wig; instead, he powdered, curled and tied in a queue his own long hair.

+In some parts of the countryside the wearing of wigs lasted well into the 19th century.
+In Saint-Gaudens in Southern France wigs were worn until the 1840s, while the German scholar Ferdinand Justi noted in his work on Hessian traditional costumes that as a child he had known an elderly farmer who wore a pigtail in the old Prussian military style.
+"Surely", Justi noted, "the last example of this invention of Frederick William I." In fact the Electorate of Hesse had abolished the military wig only in 1821, less than three decades earlier.

 Women's wigs developed in a somewhat different way.
 They were worn from the 18th century onwards, although at first only surreptitiously.
 Full wigs in the 19th and early 20th century were not fashionable.
 They were often worn by old ladies who had lost their hair.
-In the film Mr. Skeffington (1944), Bette Davis's character has to wear a wig after a bout of diphtheria, which is a moment of pathos and a symbol of her frailty.

 During the late nineteenth and early twentieth century hairdressers in England and France did a brisk business supplying postiches, or pre-made small wiglets, curls, and false buns to be incorporated into the hairstyle.
 The use of postiches did not diminish even as women's hair grew shorter in the decade between 1910 and 1920, but they seem to have gone out of fashion during the 1920s.
 In the 1960s a new type of synthetic wig was developed using a modacrylic fiber which made wigs more affordable.
 Reid-Meredith was a pioneer in the sales of these types of wigs.